 We are looking to expand our programme and ideally will offer one urban walk and one country walk per month in the summer months as well as other types of event such as cycling and orienteering.
 We have also held successful evening walks during the summer walks.

 We like to welcome new members.
-For a start we encourage those coming by train to travel in the second last carriage where they are likely to meet other GOC members coming on the event.
-There is often an optional breakfast or tea/coffee before the start of the main event and we usually stop for either a packed lunch or pub lunch.
+As a slight change of tradition, we are now encouraging those coming by train to travel in the second carriage from the front if they wish to meet other GOC members coming on the event.
+There is also sometimes an optional breakfast or tea/coffee before the start of the main event and we usually stop for either a packed lunch or pub lunch.
 The day may finish the day with a cream tea or a beer.